orange2moon/philoctetes/README.md

 The [Totem](https://github.com/GEIGEIGEIST/TOTEM) keyboard.
 The Totem was the inspiration for this keyboard.
 I have huge respect for the creator of this project.
 The creator really put a lot of effort into making a great finished project.

 I created this project with a different design goal in mind.
 The design goals of the Totem seem to be a portable and relativly low cost keyboard.
-In contrast my design goals are to fit perfectly my own hand.
+In contrast, my design goals are to fit perfectly my own hand.

 In addition, a big thanks to the [EIGA](https://www.youtube.com/@EIGAtech) youtube channel.
 Without their channel I would not have learned about the Totem and other split keyboards.